gbengafagbola/data-structures-and-algorithms-go/README.md

 ## Data Structures & Algorithm in GO :sparkles:

-My Path/Process in mastery of DSA in go, and sharing my solutions/approach.
+**About:** My Path/Process in mastery of DSA in go, and sharing my solutions/approach.
 ___

-#### Folder Structure
+#### FOLDER STRUCTURE

-1. Array
+1. **array**
-   - Sum Array: Summation of all element in an Array
+   - sum array: summation of all element in an array
-   - Sequential Search: Search for element x in an un-ordered list
+   - sequential search: search for element x in an un-ordered list